isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        }
    }

-This configuration selects the ``/tmp/kea-leases6.csv`` as the storage for lease information and enables persistence (writing lease updates to this file).
+This configuration selects ``/tmp/kea-leases6.csv`` as the storage file for lease information and enables persistence (writing lease updates to this file).
 It also configures the backend to perform a periodic cleanup of the lease file every 30 minutes and sets the maximum number of row errors to 100.

 It is important to know how the lease file contents are organized to understand why the periodic lease file cleanup is needed.
-Every time the server updates a lease or creates a new lease for the client, the new lease information must be recorded in the lease file.
+Every time the server updates a lease or creates a new lease for a client, the new lease information must be recorded in the lease file.
 For performance reasons, the server does not update the existing client's lease in the file, as this would potentially require rewriting the entire file.
 Instead, it simply appends the new lease information to the end of the file; the previous lease entries for the client are not removed.
-When the server loads leases from the lease file, e.g. at the server startup, it assumes that the latest lease entry for the client is the valid one.
+When the server loads leases from the lease file, e.g. at server startup, it assumes that the latest lease entry for the client is the valid one.
-The previous entries are discarded, meaning that the server can re-construct the accurate information about the leases even though there may be many lease entries for each client.
+Previous entries are discarded, meaning that the server can reconstruct accurate information about the leases even though there may be many lease entries for each client.
 However, storing many entries for each client results in a bloated lease file and impairs the performance of the server's startup and reconfiguration, as it needs to